Remi-IBS/Relayer-Infra-and-Conf/README.md

 # Relayers

 Our relayer infra is selfhosted with gigabyte fiber connection.
-We are running four instances of hermes which support 22 chains.
-Our RPC are host on three baremetal servers.
+We are running four instances of hermes which support 26 chains.
+Our RPC are hosted on four baremetal servers.
 You will find in this repository a description of our servers, the conf of our relayers and the set of channels that we support.

 ## Server